harshitmalik03/ideal/README.md

 ## Contributing
 Follow the community guidelines if you want to propose a change in the Ideal core.
-For more information about participating in the community and contributing to the ideal project, read the section below.
+For more information about participating in the community and contributing to the Ideal project, read the section below.

 ## Credits